asmagill/ASM_ISP/README.md

 * Conversion to SPI library from https://github.com/rsbohn/ArduinoISP

+* Change AtmelBoardDetector reset from an inline assembler jump to using the watchdog timer as shown in https://github.com/WickedDevice/SoftReset.
+This is considered "more correct" by some on AVRFreaks, but may cause problems with early versions of the Optiboot bootloader... haven't seen an issue myself yet, but be aware.

 ### Additions

 In addition to the above sources, I have cleaned up some of the code, transitioned to more explicit variable typing, and added some space saving measures.